Taking Wilmette Institute Courses for College Credit

-- The Wilmette Institute offers courses on Islam, Shi’ism, and Buddhism that anyone can take for credit.
+- The Wilmette Institute offers courses on world religions such as Buddhism, Islam, and Shi’ism that are available for credit.

 - It offers important social action courses on climate change, sustainable development, and interfaith dialogue.

-- It seeks partnerships where its courses are accepted for credit and tuition reimbursement is provided.
+- It seeks partnerships where its courses are accepted for credit.

 If You are a University Faculty Member:

-- We can provide several different speakers offering different perspectives to a single course.
+- WI can provide several different speakers offering different perspectives for a single course.